jkrumbiegel/MakieLayout.jl/docs/src/layoutedaxis.md

 by the remaining space after the protrusions are subtracted.

 The axis interacts in two directions with the layout.
-When the size of one of its protrusions changes, this will notify any associated AxisLayout object.
+When the size of one of its protrusions changes, this will notify any associated ProtrusionLayout object.
 This will then notify its parent GridLayout, and so on, until the full layout is recomputed.
-After that's done, the AxisLayout will have received a new bounding box in which to place its content.
+After that's done, the ProtrusionLayout will have received a new bounding box in which to place its content.
 The LayoutedAxis has a bounding box node which determines the borders of the central plot area.
 This is now updated and the axis' subscene is adjusted to its new size.
 All axis decorations also update their positions.